Musicals101.com

 Born in Poland as her Russian-Jewish mother was fleeing religious persecution in Tsarist Russia, this powerhouse singer was belting songs for tips at age 10 in her family's working class New Haven restaurant.
 She toured in burlesque as a blackface "coon shouter," and Tucker's talents eventually took her out of burnt cork and into Florenz Ziegfeld's 1909 Follies.
 She quickly became one of the top stars in vaudeville, billing herself alternately as "The Queen of Ragtime" and "The Last of The Red-Hot Mommas."
 Tucker popularized many songs, with "Some of These Days" and "My Yiddishe Momme" becoming trademarks.

 Although Tucker is primarily remembered as warm hearted and generous, she had a tough side – an essential for anyone who wanted to survive in the hard nosed world of show business.
-Tucker could silence managers or hecklers with streams of unprintable language, or burst into vulnerable tears -- opting for whichever tactic seemd most likely to win a particular argument.
+Tucker could silence managers or hecklers with streams of unprintable language, or burst into vulnerable tears -- opting for whichever tactic seemed most likely to win a particular argument.
 At one point, she refused to talk to longtime friend Harry Richman for several years because he had walked out of a nightclub during one of her solos.
 When Richman explained that he was just trying to settle his bill, Tucker responded, "Listen to me, kid, and never forget what I'm telling you.
 Not even Jesus Christ himself walks out on Tucker."
 She was so obviously sincere that Richman apologized, and their friendship resumed.

-Tucker's Broadway appearances included the 1924 Earl Carroll Vanities and playing the politically ambitious Mrs. Goodhue in Leave It to Me (1938) – introducing Cole Porter's "Most Gentlemen Don't Like Love."
-Her films were mostly forgettable.
-After vaudeville faded Tucker remained a popular performer in nightclubs, radio and television.
-Her club act was famous for its risqué humor, with songs like "You've Got to Be Loved to Be Healthy (and I'm the Healthiest Gal in Town)."
+Tucker's Broadway appearances included the 1924 Earl Carroll Vanities and playing the politically ambitious "Mrs. Goodhue" in Leave It to Me (1938) – introducing Cole Porter's "Most Gentlemen Don't Like Love."
+Because studios were hemmed in by restrictive decency codes, her films appearances were sanitized and forgettable.
+After vaudeville faded, Tucker remained popular in nightclubs, radio and television.
+Her club act was famous for its risqu' humor, with songs like "You've Got to Be Loved to Be Healthy (and I'm the Healthiest Gal in Town)."
 She specialized in bawdy humor, but the outrageous "Sophie Tucker jokes" Bette Midler tells are often apocryphal.
-Tucker continued performing into the 1960s, and saw her life depicted in the unsuccessful Broadway musical Sophie (1963).
-She personally maintained a file of seven thousand friends and fans she remained in touch with until her death at age 82.
+Tucker continued performing into the 1960s, and saw her life depicted in the unsuccessful (and heavily fictionalized) Broadway musical Sophie (1963).
+She personally maintained a file of seven thousand friends and fans she remained in touch with until her death due to lung cancer at age 82.

 Tune, Tommy